Hedge fund founder pleads guilty in Neiman Marcus-tied case

 NEW YORK (AP) — A hedge fund founder pleaded guilty Wednesday to a criminal charge alleging he defrauded Neiman Marcus creditors by pressuring an investment bank not to bid against his hedge fund to buy securities from them.

 Marble Ridge Capital founder Daniel Kamensky, 48, entered the plea to a single count of bankruptcy fraud in Manhattan federal court.
+A plea agreement suggested a sentence of up to 18 months in prison.
 Sentencing was set for May 7 for the Roslyn, New York, resident.

 Manhattan U.S. Attorney Audrey Strauss said Kamensky abused his position as a committee member in the Neiman Marcus bankruptcy to corrupt the process for distributing assets and take extra profits for himself and his hedge fund.